XTLS/Xray-docs-next/docs/en/config/transports/splithttp.md

    (arbitrary length, such as `ooook`) to force HTTP middleboxes into flushing headers.

-   The server will send the `X-Accel-Buffering: no` and `Content-Type: text/event-stream` headers to force CDN into not buffering the response body.
-In HTTP/1.1 it may also send `Transfer-Encoding: chunked`.
+   The server will send these headers:

+    * `X-Accel-Buffering: no` to prevent response buffering in nginx and CDN
+    * `Content-Type: text/event-stream` to prevent response buffering in some CDN, can be disabled with `noSSEHeader`
+    * `Transfer-Encoding: chunked` in HTTP/1.1 only
+    * `Cache-Control: no-store` to disable any potential response caching.

 2. Client uploads using `POST /<UUID>/<seq>`. `seq` starts at `0` and can be used like TCP seq number, and multiple "packets" may be sent concurrently.